Sprach-Snacks

 Grammar Hack

-Literal: to have a bird.
-Meaning: to be crazy.
+Literal: to have a ram.
+Meaning: to be in the mood for something.

 Idiom